Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 To get battery usage information related with resource ID:

-- You can get the battery usage information of a particular resource over a specific duration of time.
+- Get the battery usage information of a particular resource over a specific duration of time.
-  To get resource ID, use the `battery_monitor_resource_id_e` enum, and to get duration type information, use the `battery_monitor_duration_type_e` enum:
+  To get resource ID use the `battery_monitor_resource_id_e` enum, and to get time duration type information use the `battery_monitor_duration_type_e` enum:

     ```
     resource_id = BATTERY_MONITOR_RESOURCE_ID_DISPLAY;